Book Update: Anamorphic Codes and 80-Year-Old Concealed Clues Discovered

 The Boxall Rubaiyat: A Rather Extraordinary Find

 As the camera tilts and the angle narrows, something happens.
 Tiny characters that are completely invisible when you look at them head-on suddenly… snap.
 They just appear.
+See the citation at the foot of this post.

 What you’re looking at is the bottom edge of a book.
 But not just any book.
 This is the Boxall Rubaiyat.
 This is the very book given to Alf Boxall by a nurse named "Jestyn" in August 1945.
-It is oe of the smoking guns of the whole Somerton Man mystery.
+It is one of the smoking guns of the whole Somerton Man mystery.
 I said ;one of' deliberately, there are more.

 And it’s not just one edge of the book cover.
 Three edges of this book cover are covered in these anamorphic letters and numbers.
 Concealed writing, hidden for eight decades.